darkcat013/pad-lab-1/README.md

 # Laboratory work nr.
-1 on Distributed Systems Programming
+1 and 2 on Distributed Systems Programming

 ## Setup